NHSDigital/eps-assist-me/README.md

 #### Linting and testing

-- `lint` Runs lint for all code.
+- `lint` Runs lint for GitHub Actions and scripts.
-- `lint-node` Runs lint for node code including cdk.
-- `lint-python` Runs lint for python code.
 - `lint-githubactions` Lints the repository's GitHub Actions workflows.
 - `lint-githubaction-scripts` Lints all shell scripts in `.github/scripts` using ShellCheck.
-- `test` Runs unit tests for all code.
+- `test` Runs unit tests for CDK code.
 - `cfn-guard` Runs cfn-guard against CDK resources.
+- `pre-commit` Runs pre-commit hooks on all files.

 #### Compiling